truelyyours/RTFD/tryhackme/CyberLens.md

 One google search and we have [RCE (CVE-2018–1335)](https://rhinosecuritylabs.com/application-security/exploiting-cve-2018-1335-apache-tika/)
 and https://www.exploit-db.com/exploits/47208.
 Now we use the `metasploit` module.
 It has a module for this CVE so that's convenient!

+We can do `searchsploit tika` it will give you the details of all tika exploits that are present on this system.
+It will tell exact path if you use `-m`.
 ```bash
 msfconsole
 use exploit/windows/http/apache_tika_jp2_jscript